-SCENARIO OBSERVATIONS LFG1 The project activity (i.e. capture of This alternative is not applicable.
-Despite of landfill gas and its flaring and/or its use) the incomes from the electricity sale, the project undertaken without being registered as a CDM is not financially attractive and the CERs project activity. revenues are an additional income which amortizes the investments in the LFG collection system and electricity generation (please, refer to STEP 2 of the Additionality Assessment).
+SCENARIO OBSERVATIONS LFG1 The project activity (i.e. capture of This alternative is applicable , as the incomes landfill gas and its flaring and/or its use) from the electricity sale could make the project undertaken without being registered as a CDM economically attractive (as will be presented in project activity.
+STEP 2 of the Additionality Assessment, despite of the incomes from the electricity sale, the project is not financially attractive and the CERs revenues are an additional income which amortizes the investments in the LFG collection system and electricity generation).
 LFG2 Atmospheric release of the landfill gas or This alternative is applicable because without partial capture of landfill gas and destruction to the project activity the LFG generated would comply with regulations or contractual continue to be emitted to the atmosphere in an requirements, or to address safety and odour uncontrolled manner as there are no concerns. legal/contractual obligations to destroy the gas.